mikespub-org/sclorg-django-ex/README.md

 ## One-off command execution

 At times you might want to manually execute some command in the context of a running application in OpenShift.
-You can drop into a Python shell for debugging, create a new user for the Django Admin interface, or perform any other task.

 You can do all that by using regular CLI commands from OpenShift.
-To make it a little more convenient, you can use the script `openshift/scripts/run-in-container.sh` that wraps some calls to `oc`.
-In the future, the `oc` CLI tool might incorporate changes that make this script obsolete.

 Here is how you would run a command in a pod specified by label: